Festival Season 2023 in New Orleans

-Mister Mao: Named one of the “50 Best New Restaurants 2022” by Bon Appètit, Mister Mao is the tropical roadhouse restaurant from Chef/Owner Sophina Uong and husband/partner William Greenwell.
-With a bar and lounge called “Naked Bills”; a vibrant and lively dining room; and an interactive Chef’s Counter, Mister Mao is the perfect perch to gather with friends for a festive evening filled with creative, “inauthentic” food and killer cocktails.
+Mister Mao: Named one of the "50 Best New Restaurants 2022" by Bon Appètit, Mister Mao is the tropical roadhouse restaurant from Chef/Owner Sophina Uong and husband/partner William Greenwell.
+It is the top on the list for Festival Season 2023 in New Orleans, With a bar and lounge called "Naked Bills"; a vibrant and lively dining room; and an interactive Chef's Counter, Mister Mao is the perfect perch to gather with friends for a festive evening filled with creative, "inauthentic" food and killer cocktails.
 The restaurant features a static menu of eclectic globally-inspired cuisine, along with an ever-changing selection of small plates served from roving carts.
 The whimsically-themed menu categories include Drinking Snacks, Foods We Love to Share, These Bring Us Joy + Hellfire Heartburn, and Here Comes the Chuck Wagon.
 Diners can enjoy creative dishes like Kashmiri Fried Chicken; Plaquemine Parish Kale Pakora; Pani Puri with fiery mint water, Alabama Corn Pudding, and Backwater Duck Confit.
 Mister Mao is located at 4501 Tchoupitoulas in New Orleans. www.mistermaonola.com

 The Bower: Located in New Orleans'